 Holborn - 252 High Holborn, London WC1V 7EN

-This vegetarian wonder is served up by Nokx Majozi who has taken on the reins as Head Pie Maker at Holborn Dining Room.
-They may be known for pork pies but this potato pie is every bit as worth the journey as its meaty counterparts.
+This vegetarian wonder is served up by Nokx Majozi, Head Pie Maker at Holborn Dining Room.
+This potato pie has become one of their signature dishes and is every bit as worth the journey as its meaty counterparts.
 It's also their first gluten-free pie, so even more people can try its potato goodness.

 Placki potato pancakes at Ognisko